krismorte/repost4twitter/README.md

 -Access Token Secret

 ## How to use
-At the main screen regiter your twitter account with your 4 key, after that register the target account.
-Return to the main screen select the account at the table and play run.
+At the main screen register your twitter account with your 4 keys, after that register the target account.
+Return to the main screen select the account at the table and click play

 ## to Build
 download the [Towel](https://github.com/krismorte/Towel) repository and buid in your machine, after that the Towel lib will be register in your local repository